fr0gs/hugo-esteban-blog/site/content/posts/clojure-macros-in-es6.md

 let sameresult = diff(sum(3, parseInt("3")), 10);
 ```

-So I decided to reimplement the code taking advantagse of the new features that came along with **ES6**(arrow functions, destructuring, rest parameters...).
+So I decided to reimplement the code taking advantage of the new features that came along with **ES6**(arrow functions, destructuring, rest parameters...).

 ```javascript
 const thread = (operator, first, ...args) => {